Balasubramanian Viswanathan: Early life and education

-B.Viswanthan was born in a small village located at the South of India called Kuthanoor in Tanjore district in Tamil Nadu State, India.
-He received Bachelor's and master's degrees in chemistry from St. Joseph's College, Tiruchirappalli India (1958–1964).He earned his PhD degree at IIT Madras, India in 1969.
-He is married to Late Vijayalakshmi Viswanathan and has a son who is a faculty member in the department of mechanical engineering at Carnegie Mellon University, United States.
+Viswanthan was born in a small village located at the South of India called Kuthanoor in Tanjore district in Tamil Nadu State, India.
+He received bachelor's and master's degrees in chemistry from St. Joseph's College, Tiruchirappalli, India (1958–1964).
+He earned his PhD degree at IIT Madras, India, in 1969.
+He was married to the late Vijayalakshmi Viswanathan and has a son who is a faculty member in the department of mechanical engineering at Carnegie Mellon University, United States.